SampSharp/openmp-sampsharp-x64-poc/README.md

    should also generate a `Main` entry point.
 This entry point should either be empty or provide a console message that the game mode should be launched through open.mp.
 The `Main` entry point is required in order for .NET to write a runtimeconfig which we need to run the gamemode.
-4) (TODO) The analyzer provides useful diagnostics for helping writing proper SampSharp code that interfaces with open.mp.
+3) The analyzer provides useful diagnostics for helping writing proper SampSharp code that interfaces with open.mp.
 It should provide warnings/errors when the written code cannot be marshalled or no P/Invoke can be generated.
-5) The SampSharp.OpenMp.Core provides the open.mp API and data structures in .NET.
+4) The SampSharp.OpenMp.Core provides the open.mp API and data structures in .NET.
 These APIs are usable but not as user-friendly as we'd like to see in SampSharp.
-7) (TODO) Lastly we need a user-friendly library which allows the user to easily write game modes in .NET.
+5) (TODO) Lastly we need a user-friendly library which allows the user to easily write game modes in .NET.
 It will be based on the ECS library SampSharp.Entities.
 Since the ECS framework seems more flexible and performant due to the way events propagate I'll not be rewriting SampSharp.GameMode for open.mp.
 Maintaining two versions of SampSharp greatly increases the amount of effort required from maintainers.
 When the open.mp version of SampSharp is ready, the old